Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 In addition to filing a surety bond, money transmitter applicants must submit a license application to the Money Transmitter Division.
 The application must include the following information along with appropriate fees:

-For a complete list of requirements for money transmitter bonds, check out the Important Links section below.
+For a complete list of requirements for money transmitter bonds, check out the Additional Resources section below.

 In addition to state license requirements, money transmitters must register as a money services business (MSB) with the Financial Crimes Enforcement Network before conducting business.
 To successfully register, applicants must electronically submit registration through BSA E-Filing.
-A link to this site is available in the Important Links section below.
+A link to this site is available in the Additional Resources section below.